This guidance reflects provisions in Part 4 and Part 5 of the Landfill Disposals Tax (Wales) Act 2017 (LDTA).

 Where a landfill site operator wants a mixture of material consisting entirely of fines to be treated as a qualifying mixture of material (and subject to the lower rate of tax), the following requirements must be met in relation to that mixture:

 - the operator must comply with the general requirements in respect of loss on ignition testing, set out in regulation 5 of the Landfill Disposals Tax (Administration) (Wales) Regulations 2018 and the material must not be prohibited from being treated as a qualifying mixture because of a failure to comply with those requirements

 - the operator must comply with the WRA Notice – Mixtures of materials consisting entirely of fines, published under section 17(5) LDTA (‘the Notice’), and

-- If a loss on ignition test has been carried out on a sample of the taxable disposal, the loss on ignition percentage indicated by the test must not have exceeded 10% (unless WRA specifies otherwise).
+- If a loss on ignition test has been carried out on a sample of the taxable disposal, the loss on ignition percentage indicated by the test must not have exceeded 10% (unless the WRA specifies otherwise).